JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

    # make sure the number of tasks it requires matches the SBATCH --ntasks specification above
    cd <path-to-bundle-build-directory>
-   # Note that --ntasks=4 below is not needed in this case - srun will use what's in the SBATCH line above
-   srun --ntasks=4 --cpu_bind=core --distribution=block:block test_ufo_radiosonde_opr testinput/radiosonde.yaml
+   mpirun -np 4 test_ufo_radiosonde_opr testinput/radiosonde.yaml

    exit 0

 .. note::
-   JEDI applications (like most NWP applications) require a decent amount of memory, in which case asking for just a fraction of a node may fail with out of memory errors.
+   JEDI applications (like most NWP applications) require a decent amount of memory, in which case asking for just a fraction of a node may fail with out-of-memory errors.
 This can be avoided by asking for an entire node (or, for larger jobs, more nodes) and running with fewer MPI tasks than each node provides by using ``#SBATCH --nodes=1`` and ``srun --ntasks=4``, for example.

 After submitting the batch script with :code:`sbatch name_of_script`, you can monitor your jobs with these commands: